owlprotocol/web3-redux/packages/web3-redux-docs/docs/web3-redux-quickstart/add_network.md

 ## Network

-All entities in the Web3-Redux store are indexed by networkId.
+All entities in the Web3-Redux store are indexed by `networkId`.
 Web3-Redux let's you sync multiple networks concurrently (eg. sync Mainnet & Ropsten blocks).
 The [Network](../web3-redux-reference/interfaces/Network.Network-1.md) object is meant to store a global `web3` object that is responsible for connecting to the Ethereum RPC.
 You must first configure a network by adding it to the store and passing it a web3 instance or an Ethereum RPC.
 :::tip
 We recomend using a Websocket (`wss://`) connection as this enables more advanced usage such as subscriptions.
 :::